00JIMMY00/Grad_Doc/Book.md

 ### **9.1 System Architecture Diagram**

 &#x20;*Figure 9.1: System Architecture Overview.*
 *This diagram depicts the high-level architecture of the Local RAG system.
 The user interacts through a web frontend (browser), which communicates with the FastAPI backend.
-The backend consists of various services: the Document Ingestion module (handling file parsing and chunking), the Embedding Service (calling Cohere API to produce vectors), the Vector Database (PostgreSQL with pgvector) storing document embeddings, and the LLM Integration module (which interfaces with external Large Language Models like Google PaLM API or a local DeepSeek model).
+The backend consists of various services: the Document Ingestion module (handling file parsing and chunking), the Embedding Service (calling Cohere API to produce vectors), the Vector Database (PostgreSQL with pgvector) storing document embeddings, and the LLM Integration module (which interfaces with external Large Language Models like Google Gemini API or a local DeepSeek model).
 The arrows indicate the flow of data: users upload documents which are processed and stored, and when a query is asked, the system retrieves relevant vectors from the database and sends the compiled context to the LLM to generate an answer.*

 In Figure 9.1, notice how the components are arranged: